OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-05.md

 ## 1 Thessalonians 5:19

-Do not quench the Spirit,
+Do not attempt to extinguish the Spirit,

 ## 1 Thessalonians 5:20